What to Expect After a Cervical Epidural Injection

 During the Procedure

-While either sitting up in a chair, or laying on your side or stomach, your doctor will use a live X-ray to pinpoint where the needle needs to be place in the cervical spine.
+While either sitting up in a chair, or laying on your side or stomach, your doctor will use a live X-ray to pinpoint where the needle needs to be placed in the cervical spine.
 There are two different approaches to injecting the steroid medication for a cervical epidural: interlaminar and transforaminal.

 The interlaminar approach injects the steroid through the back of the spine between two vertebra.
-This epidural injection approach can only be used between discs in the lower cervical spine because of the available space in the spinal canal.
+This approach can only be used between discs in the lower cervical spine because of the available space in the spinal canal.
 As the central canal narrows towards the top of the spine, the transforaminal epidural approach is delivered through the side of the spine and is directly injected in a smaller area where a nerve root exits the spine.

 Using a syringe to enter your neck, your physician will reach the membrane just outside of the spinal cord.
 A contrast dye is then used to ensure where the medication itself will be injected.
 Finally, the steroid medication is injected and the syringe is removed.